voldikss/coc-browser/README.md

 ## Installation

+- #### Make sure your 8888 port is open, because we have to use it to communicate with browser.

 - #### Install the Chrome extension

     [browser-source-provider](https://chrome.google.com/webstore/detail/browser-source-provider/lkaldcfmhailjfcbapicgkdkkamanlml) is used to to grab words from web page and send to local http server